DataDaoDe/py-settings-manager/README.md

 You can put environment variables in your yaml config files and they will be loaded from the environment when the file is loaded.
 Calls to get environment variables like `os.getenv()` also work in python config files.
 Only json config files cannot contain environment variables.

+You can also have `base` files i.e. `base.py` or `base.yml` or `base.json` and these will get loaded first.
+Then the current environment file, for isntance `test.py` will be loaded and override any variables which have the same name in `base.py`.

+**Deep Merging** : currently the library does not do deep merges i.e. if you have nested hashes in your config files, only top level keys will be merged, not at a fine-grained deep level.

 **Examples**

 ```yaml